ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 # WHAT-AI-CAN-DO-FOR-YOU

+“The business plans of the next 10,000 startups are easy to forecast: Take X and add AI.” — Kevin Kelly

 Here are the breakthrough AI papers and CODE for any industry.

 [![Alt text](https://img.youtube.com/vi/edFHBAIAmEM/0.jpg)](https://www.youtube.com/watch?v=edFHBAIAmEM)

 "*A hundred years ago electricity transformed countless industries; 20 years ago the internet did, too.
 Artificial intelligence is about to do the same.
-To take advantage, companies need to understand what AI can do.*" - Andrew Ng
+To take advantage, companies need to understand what AI can do.*" — Andrew Ng

 If you are a newcomer to the AI, the first question you may have is "**_What AI can do now and how it relates to my strategies?_**" Here are the breakthrough AI papers and `CODE` for any industry.